 The second section of the lesson, “Musical Concept,” teaches about topics such as programmatic music, melody, rhythm, harmony, chamber music, symphonies and their movements, leitmotifs, tempo, grace notes, and the “blues scale.”
-This is not a comprehensive music theory course, but it does introduce basic music theory from time to time, and the textbook includes musical scores and musical notations illustrating some of the concepts that I listed.
-The musical scores are short snippets that can be listened to on the CDs or played on an instrument by those with the ability to do so.
-(Some of these snippets will be played again as part of the tests.)
+This is not a comprehensive music theory course, but from time to time it does introduce basic music theory, and the textbook includes musical scores and musical notations illustrating some of the topics that I listed.
+The brief musical scores are performed on the CDs, and students can simply listen to them.
+Additionally, the scores can be played on an instrument by those with the ability to do so.
+(Some of these brief pieces will be played again as part of the tests.)

-The musical scores (and their tracks on the CDS) are most often included for the third section of each lesson, “About the Piece.”
+The musical scores (and their tracks on the CDs) are most often included as part of the third section of each lesson, “About the Piece.”
 In this third section, there might be explanatory information about the origin or meaning of the featured piece of music.
 Here, the course author’s experience in arranging music for ensembles comes to the fore as he frequently talks about the roles of different instruments in the performance of the piece.
 For instance, on page 44 he explains,

 The publisher recommends this course for students in third grade and above.
 However, some background knowledge of world geography and world history gives students some context for understanding the composers themselves as well as musical developments.
-I would wait to teach this course after at least introducing world geography.
+I would wait to teach this course until after a student has been introduced to world geography.

 Students who have already had an introduction to music theory should find the course easier than students who have not.
 For example, the ninth lesson teaches the layout of notes on the piano keyboard, but in addition to the white keys, it teaches about half steps and sharps.
 That’s a lot to absorb in one lesson if it’s entirely new material.